-The purpose of the Sheet Music section is simply to provide our visitors with a source of quality sheet music.
-For copyright reasons this will focus primarily on classical, traditional and original music, but we aim to cover as many other styles as possible.
-Since much of our sheet music is for piano, and this is the most popular instrument for sheet music, we will focus a lot of attention on this instrument, but we will also try to cover other musical instruments where possible.
+The purpose of the Sheet Music sections on mfiles is to provide our visitors with a source of quality sheet music.
+For copyright reasons this will focus primarily on Classical Sheet Music and Traditional Sheet Music for music with is public domain, or Original Sheet Music where we have permission to publish from the composer, but we still aim to cover as many music styles as possible.
+Much of our sheet music is for piano, which is the most popular instrument to learn, but we will also try to cover other musical instruments where possible.

 The first thing to notice about mfiles sheet music is that it comes in two formats.
-Firstly once you have installed the Scorch Plug-in you can just click on a score to see it on your screen, and watch while it plays.
+Firstly once you have installed the Scorch Plug-in you can just click on a score to see it on your screen, and follow the score while it plays.
 You can do all the expected things, like starting and stopping the playback.
 Just click anywhere on the score to start playback from that point.
 You can even transpose the score into a different key for playback or change the instrument settings.
 Secondly if you like a piece and would like to play it yourself, you can click on a printable version of the score.
-Sheet Music in mfiles now comes in Adobe PDF format, so provided you have the free Adobe Acrobat Reader (from the Adobe web-site) installed you can print the sheet music using a single click of the mouse.
+The Sheet Music in mfiles is available in the industry-standard Adobe PDF format so, provided you have the free Adobe Acrobat Reader (from the Adobe web-site) installed, you can print the sheet music using a single click of the mouse.

 The keyboard part is for piano, organ manuals or electronic keyboard showing chords.